PietroFilippo/torrent-finder-cli/README.md

 - **Flexible Downloading & Streaming:**
   - **System Client:** Automatically send generated magnet links to your default system torrent client (like qBittorrent, Transmission, etc.).
   - **Direct Terminal Download:** Use `aria2c`, `webtorrent-cli`, or `peerflix` integration to download files directly within the terminal, with native progress UIs.
-  - **File Browser / Episode Picker (Anime + Movies & Series):** Open **📂 Browse torrent files…** from the download menu to list every file in the torrent (videos, subs, artwork, .nfo, samples) and pick any subset.
+  - **File Browser / Episode Picker (Anime, Movies & Series, Manga):** Open **📂 Browse torrent files…** from the download menu to list every file in the torrent (videos, subs, artwork, .nfo, samples — or individual volumes/chapters for Manga) and pick any subset.
+Opening it fetches the torrent's file list over DHT via `aria2c`, which can take 30–60s (or stall on low-peer torrents) — press **Esc** during the load to cancel and return to the menu.
 Features vim-style visual range selection (`v` anchor, `Shift+V` range-toggle) and rapid hotkeys (`a`, `i`, `c`, `w`). **Selection persists across re-entries** — reopening the picker shows your existing checkboxes already ticked, so you can refine without rebuilding from scratch.
 Confirming with nothing checked clears the selection; `Esc` cancels and keeps the prior picks intact.
 Only `aria2c` honors strict file selection on download — `webtorrent` and `peerflix` ignore `--select` and pull the whole torrent (the menu warns you when a selection is active). **Streams auto-skip non-video picks** and warn about it, so you can still e.g. download the .srt + .nfo alongside the video without breaking playback.
 If a stream selection contains zero video files, the stream errors out instead of silently substituting another file.
   - **Stream to VLC:** Stream media directly to VLC Media Player using `webtorrent-cli` (default) or `peerflix` (fallback).
 Both stream and download menus list **webtorrent before peerflix** to match this preference.
 Press the `v` hotkey at any time during a streaming session to reopen VLC without losing your torrent download/buffering progress.
 The CLI checks active processes (`tasklist` on Windows, `pgrep -x` on Mac/Linux) and silently ignores the hotkey if VLC is already running, preventing accidental duplicate windows.
 When an episode is selected, streams that specific file.
   - **Subtitles for streams (auto + manual):** A `📝 Source: <mode>` row in the Download Method menu controls how VLC gets subtitles for the next stream:
     - `auto-detect from torrent` *(default)* — scans the torrent for `.srt/.ass/.ssa/.vtt/.sub` files paired with each video (matched by basename, language tag like `.en.srt`, or a sibling `Subs/` folder with episode-numbered files like `01.ass`).
 Matches are pre-downloaded via aria2c and attached to VLC via `--sub-file` before playback starts.
 English subs are prioritized as the primary track when available.